-Do I really need to measure my RV to buy a cover, you may ask yourself.
-The answer is yes.
+Do I really need to measure my RV to buy a cover?
+The answer is YES.
 The best way to make sure your cover fits properly is to physically measure your RV.
-Even if you know the make and model, the manufacturer specifications are often different than what you really have.
-It's always a good idea that you physically go and measure due to extended bumpers, ladders, spare tires, etc. Do not include the propane tanks or front hitch on trailers in measurements.
+Even if you know the make and model, the manufacturer specifications may be different than what you really have.
+It's always a good idea that you physically measure your RV due to extended bumpers, ladders, spare tires, etc. Do not include the propane tanks or front hitch on trailers in measurements.

 WHAT YOU NEED TO GET STARTED

-Measuring for and RV cover is a refreshing exercise in old school ways.
+Measuring for an RV cover is a refreshing exercise in old school ways.
 There are no computers or smart phones necessary.
 Simply get out your tape measure and a pen and paper and you will be on your way to finding the perfect cover for your RV.
 The better the measurements, the better the cover will fit.
 It's as simple as that!

 Pen and paper